vmware/differential-datalog/doc/c_tutorial/c_tutorial.rst

 The "minus one" here is called :code:`weight` and indicates that the respective record was deleted.
 While the benefits of incremental computation ain't noticeable in our small example, they manifest themselves on a large scale and can make a substantial difference.

-Now we are finally realdy to start writing some C code!
+Now we are finally ready to start writing some C code!
 We are going to start with something simple yet important.
 Our initial C program will connect to DDlog program, insert one additional record to :code:`Links` relation, and print the content of :code:`ConnectedNodes` relation.
 Let's create :code:`t1_reachability_monitor.c` file next to our DDlog program's code.